 Global and Local Public Health Issues

-Objective of this course is to introduce the students to the humanitarian crisis aspects of various types of disasters.
-Course will present real life examples of how public health is compromised in a disaster; how the human rights get violated; who are vulnerable groups; how environment suffers; how is life in chronic conflict situations; what are the mechanisms for psychosocial coping; what are the principles of knowledge management in disaster.
+The objective of this course is to introduce the students to the humanitarian crisis aspects of various types of disasters.
+The course will present real-life examples of how public health is compromised in a disaster; how the human rights get violated; who are vulnerable groups; how environment suffers; how is life in chronic conflict situations; what are the mechanisms for psychosocial coping; and what are the principles of knowledge management in disaster.

-5 ECTS Credits — Studies start 28 September 2018 — University of EAstern Finland
+5 ECTS Credits — Studies start 1 October 2019 — University of Eastern Finland

 Students should learn of various effects of disasters and they get to know the basic strategies and components of a public health response to crisis situations caused by disasters.